Lexus UX

-The Lexus UX (レクサス・UX, Rekusasu UX) is a subcompact luxury crossover SUV from Lexus, a luxury division of Toyota.
+The Lexus UX (レクサス・UX, Rekusasu UX) is a subcompact luxury crossover SUV from Lexus, the luxury division of Toyota.
 It was introduced at the March 2018 Geneva Motor Show as the smallest crossover model in Lexus' lineup prior to the introduction of LBX in 2023; since 2024, it is currently slotted between the smaller LBX and the larger NX.
 It is also the first Lexus model based on the same GA-C platform as the E210 series Toyota Corolla.
 The "UX" name stands for "Urban Explorer".

 Prior to the 2022 facelift for the 2023 model year, the UX came equipped with Lexus Safety System+ 2.0 as standard equipment, after which the standard equipment was upgraded to Lexus Safety System+ 2.5.

 Variants

 UX 200

 The UX 200 is powered by a 2.0 L M20A-FKS I4 petrol engine mated with a Direct Shift continuously variable transmission/CVT and front-wheel drive only configuration.